tbuktu/libntru/README.md

 (requires OpenSSL lib+headers, use `make hybrid` to build).

 ## Supported Platforms
-  libntru has been tested on Linux, Mac OS X and Windows (MingW).
+  libntru has been tested on Linux, FreeBSD (using gmake), Mac OS X and Windows (MingW).

 ## Further reading